CopernicaMarketingSoftware/Documentation/Mailerq/5.0/responsiveemail.md

 "mime" property is normally set to a string holding the full message source in MIME format.
 However, you can also assign a nested JSON object to this "mime" property (see above example).
-This nested object is processed by MailerQ, and transformed into a MIME message.
+This nested object is processed by MailerQ and transformed into a MIME message.

 There are many nested properties that are supported by the algorithm, which are all documented on the [ResponsiveEmail.com website](https://www.responsiveemail.com/support/json/introduction).